PERSUE-Lab-ASU/cse467/about.md

 Students can earn bonus points throughout the semester in various ways (max 10 points per student):
 - **Class participation and Assignment submission:** (Max 10) 1 point for answering bonus questions or asking a thought-provoking question during the class.
 1 bonus point for submitting assignments at least one hour before the deadline.
-- **Project bonus points**  Up to 10 bonus points for the research project for novel contributions, such as a new dataset/algorithm or addressing limitations in the reference paper, and so on.
+- **Project bonus points**  Up to 10 bonus points for the research project for novel contributions, such as a new dataset/algorithm or addressing limitations in the referenced papers, and so on.

 **NOTE: The instructor and TAs reserve exclusive rights to determine if a question/answer/post deserves the bonus point.**